rabbitmq/rabbitmq-website/site/oauth2-examples.md

 ### <a id="preferred-username-claims" class="anchor" href="#preferred-username-claims">Preferred username claims</a>

-RabbitMQ needs to figure out the username associated to the token so that it can display it in the management ui.
+RabbitMQ needs to figure out the username associated to the token so that it can display it in the Management UI.
 By default, RabbitMQ will first look for the `sub` claim and if it is not found it uses the `client_id`.

 Most authorization servers return the user's GUID in the `sub` claim rather than the actual user's username or email address, anything the user can relate to.
 When the `sub` claim does not carry a *user-friendly username*, you can configure one or several claims to extract the username from the token.